EDUC5410 Literacy and Numeracy Across the Curriculum

 - Students are able to (1) discuss the contemporary issues of literacy and numeracy within Years 7 to 10 and their relationship to teaching across all domains; (2) discuss the theories related to literacy and numeracy; (3) identify differing literacy and numeracy demands across modes, contexts and discourses; (4) analyse the literacy and numeracy demands of typical school tasks; and (5) identify and apply appropriate literacy and numeracy teaching and learning strategies for individual student's needs as well as typical school tasks.

 - Typically this unit is assessed in the following ways: (1) learning program development and (2) critical analysis.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the learning program development and critical analysis components of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the learning program development and critical analysis components.

 Supplementary assessment is not available in this unit.

 - Professor Peter Merrotsy and Dr Jennifer Shand

 - curriculum major/minor units in pre-service teacher education

 - EDUC3301 Language and Literacy